sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ---

 ## Not work (IDK how to fix it):
-Bluetooth &times; (Don't use any Bluetooth Kext for fix, causes Kernel panics)
+Bluetooth ❌ (Don't use any Bluetooth Kext for fix, causes Kernel panics)

-Hibernate ❎✅(Really, works partially)

 Audio Card ❌(Recognize hardware as ALC283, but doesn't work, you can "fix" using USB Audio DACs)